 It’s worth considering that Stellar has built inflation into its system, in the form of members getting gifted small amounts of free XLM over time.
 A fraction of the Lumens collected with each operation goes towards this inflation, along with other XLM released into circulation.

 It’s also worth remembering that Stellar is a nonprofit organisation aimed at creating a more inclusive world economy for everyone.
 A high price for Lumens might undermine that goal, prevent people from listing their XLM on the ledger to facilitate exchanges and drive up the average cost of transfers, so there’s a real incentive to keep prices in check.

 However, Stellar has also formed partnerships with companies like IBM and specifically aims to offer low cost, easy business money transfers.
 It looks like many organisations are aiming to use Stellar for their money transfer needs and wider use is likely to see prices climb over time.

 Buying Lumens also gives users the means to more easily interact with a range of fiat currencies.
 Forex enthusiasts, frequent travellers or anyone else who can benefit from cheap, quick and easy access to a variety of fiat currencies might get their money’s worth from buying Lumens even if the price doesn’t increase.

-If you’re considering what the price of Lumens will do going forwards, you might want to compare the features of Stellar and its close counterpart Ripple.
+If you’re considering what the price of Lumens will do going forward, you might want to compare the features of Stellar and its close counterpart Ripple.
 The price increase in Lumens from 28-30 November 2017 saw a corresponding downswing in Ripple at the same time, suggesting that the value of these might be closely tied.

 How likely would you be to recommend finder to a friend or colleague?